TayfunOksuzoglu/React-Movie-Search/README.md

 ## Description

 Welcome to MovieApp, a simple web application that allows users to search for movies and view basic information about them.
-This application was created as a beginner programming project to help practice the fundamentals of React and API integration.

 ## Features